Pulse nightclub trial for Noor Salman: What to know about the Orlando shooter's widow

 "They talk about what he learned in his kindergarten class that day and what his favorite toys are," according to the Florida newspaper.

-What were the highlihgts of her trial?
+What were the highlights of her trial?

 U.S. District Judge Paul G. Byron, federal prosecutors and defense attorneys picked 12 jury members and six alternates on March 12.